semanticmx/repo_scrapper/README.rst

 This means we can go down up to three levels of "follower followers" looking for new repositories info.

-If you need to collect more information you can set MAX_RECURSION_DEPTH to a higher value.
+If you need to collect more information you can set MAX_RECURSION_DEPTH to a higher value from .envs/.local/.django file

 Once you are comfortable setting the environment variable value, run this command::